stb-srv/All-In-One-Wordpress-Restaurant-Plugin/docs/README.md

 ## Translations and Samples

 Translations are managed with `languages/aorp.pot`.
 Example import files for CSV, JSON and YAML are stored in `samples/`.
-They can be used as a template for bulk imports.
+They can be used as templates for bulk imports.
+The admin page "Import/Export" allows uploading these files and also offers CSV and PDF exports of all menu entries.